-Responsibilities:

-- appoint the Company's independent registered public accounting firm; - review the financial reports and related financial information provided by the Company to governmental agencies and the general public; - monitor compliance with the Company's Code of Business Ethics and Conduct (the "Code of Ethics"); - review the Company's system of internal and disclosure controls and the effectiveness of its control structure; - review the Company's accounting, internal and external auditing, and financial reporting processes; - review other matters with respect to our accounting, auditing, and financial reporting practices and procedures as it may find appropriate or may be brought to its attention; - approve the engagement of other firms engaging in audit services for the Company, such as in an acquisition capacity; - approve all of the non-audit services provided by the independent registered public accounting firm in accordance with the Committee's pre-approval procedures; and - after each meeting, report to the full Board regarding its activities.
+Audit Committee Responsibilities: appoint the Company's independent registered public accounting firm; Dr. Srikant M. Datar review the financial reports and related financial information provided by the Company to governmental agencies and the general public; Sanjay Gupta Peter M. Schulte monitor compliance with the Company's Code of Business Ethics and Conduct (the "Code of Ethics"); Michael J. Van Handel review the Company's system of internal and disclosure controls and the effectiveness of its control structure; • review the Company's accounting, internal and external auditing, and financial reporting processes; review other matters with respect to our accounting, auditing, and financial reporting practices and procedures as it may find appropriate or may be brought to its attention; approve the engagement of other firms engaging in audit services for the Company, such as in an acquisition capacity; approve all of the non-audit services provided by the independent registered public accounting firm in accordance with the Committee's pre-approval procedures; and Meetings held in 2017: 7 after each meeting, report to the full Board regarding its activities.